kyddaniel/springboot-e-commerce-frontend/README.md

 This project consists of
 * React application
-* [Springboot application](https://github.com/kyddaniel/SpringBoot_E-Commerce) as backend to handle the data and comuunications between database
+* [Springboot application](https://github.com/kyddaniel/SpringBoot_E-Commerce) as backend to handle the data and communications between database
 * Postgres SQL database